Internalized racism: Intra/Interracial discrimination

 Internalized racism manifests itself in both intraracial and interracial discrimination.
 As an example of the intraracial case, Karen Pyke uses the term "defensive othering" to describe an individual or collective act of distancing oneself from members within one's own race that have a closer proximity to negative stereotypes.
 Defensive othering includes the use of the derogatory term "FOB" (short for "Fresh Off the Boat") among Asian Americans.
 Although the racism towards newly arrived immigrants of Asian origin is neither the fault of the immigrants themselves or other Asian Americans, immigrants are often socially ostracized by members of their shared race because of internalized racism.
+In addition, according to Pyke and Dang (2003), Asian Americans “can oppose being seen as perpetual foreigners vie for acceptance by whites by expending much energy in the display of an assimilated status via language use […], clothing, attitudes, and behavior” (p.
+151).
+Thus, through assimilation, Asian Americans can separate themselves from stereotypes and stigma associated with being Asian, distancing themselves from members of their shared race.

 In terms of interracial discrimination among the non-dominant racial groups, Robert E. Washington discusses "brown racism", his term for prejudice among non-black people of color towards black people, worldwide.
 With examples from Egypt, China, India and other regions, Washington notes that, through internalized racism, non-black people of color are reproducing white desirability and a devaluation of blackness.
 Internalized racism goes beyond negative attitudes and beliefs about one's own group: one can internalize racism directed towards other races as well.

 A comprehensive and systematic study by Heberle et al. (2020) reviewed and analyzed literature on critical consciousness.
 They evaluated the impact of critical consciousness on children and adolescents up to 18 years of age.
 The study found that adolescents who are marginalized based on characteristics of their identity such as their race, social class, income, and gender can benefit from being critically conscious.
 To be critically conscious, an individual must be more than aware of the oppressive systemic forces in society.
 Individuals must also have "a sense of efficacy to work against oppression, and engagement in individual or collective action against oppression".
 According to Heberle et al. (2020), being critically conscious is a developmental asset that promotes empowerment and fosters thriving in individuals or adolescents who are marginalized.